cpen333/cpen333.github.io/_labs/cplusplus.md

 ## Submitting Your Lab

-You must demonstrate your completed lab to one of the TAs during a lab session.
+You must demonstrate your completed lab to one of the TAs during one of the lab sessions.
 He or she may ask you some questions about your work to test your understanding.
 Each lab is graded out of 5, and is due by the end of the following lab period (i.e. Lab 1 is due by the end of the Lab 2 time-slot).